Skip to main content

 Column design and analysis

-3. The material for the column.
+3. The material selected for the column.

-4. The design factor, considering the application.
+4. The design factor appropriate for the application.

-5. The final dimensions for the column.
+5. The final dimensions of the column.

-Design factor
+Design Factor

-Column analysis
+Column Analysis

-The procedure for analyzing straight, centrally loaded columns:
+Procedure for analyzing straight, centrally loaded columns:

-2. Compute the value of Cc.
+2. Compute the critical slenderness ratio, Cc.

 The equation gives the critical load, Pcr, at which the column would begin to buckle.